Give us a missed call on

 In case, the buyer fails to make payment within the specified time i.e., 45 days or the timeframe mentioned in the contract, the government has set up a mechanism to resolve distress.

-According to the MSMED Act, distressed MSMEs can file a complaint to the Micro and Small Enterprise Facilitation Council (MSEFC) through the MSME Samadhaan portal.
+According to the MSMED Act, distressed MSMEs can file a complaint to the Micro and Small Enterprise Facilitation Council (MSEFC) through the MSME Samadhaan official portal.

 What is MSME Samadhaan?